DigitalGeographyLab/green-paths-2/README.rst

         :alt: Documentation Status

+.. tip:: "In a galaxy of routes, the green path you must choose.
+Join the Greenside" - Yoda (gpt-4), "The Green Paths 2: The Return of the Greenery!

 **Green Paths 2 (GP2) is a Multi-objective exposure routing for healthier paths choices.**

 GP2 uses OpenStreetMap (OSM) road network and user defined datas from flexible user_configurations.yml file to calculate the exposure values for the road network.
-The exposure values are then used to route healthier paths with the help of Conveyal's `r5 <https://github.com/conveyal/r5>` routing engine and python wrapper `r5py <https://github.com/r5py/r5py>`.
+The exposure values are then used to route healthier paths with the help of Conveyal's `r5 https://github.com/conveyal/r5` routing engine and python wrapper `r5py https://github.com/r5py/r5py`.
 It then calculates exposure results for the taken paths and returns the results in the final_exposure_results folder.

-Green Paths 2 is the next iteration, and heavily depending on the current version: `Green Paths <https://www.helsinki.fi/en/researchgroups/digital-geography-lab/green-paths>` and `Github <https://github.com/DigitalGeographyLab/green-path-server>`, developed by Joose Helle for his Geography masters thesis and for `Digital Geography Lab, University of Helsinki <https://www.helsinki.fi/en/researchgroups/digital-geography-lab>`.
+Green Paths 2 is the next iteration, and heavily depending on the current version: `Green Paths https://www.helsinki.fi/en/researchgroups/digital-geography-lab/green-paths` and `Github https://github.com/DigitalGeographyLab/green-path-server`, developed by Joose Helle for his Geography masters thesis and for `Digital Geography Lab, University of Helsinki https://www.helsinki.fi/en/researchgroups/digital-geography-lab`.

 Green Paths is a proof-of-concept bi-objective routing tool for Helsinki Metropolitan area, supporting: Greenery, hourly air quality and noise exposures.

 The Green Paths 2 aims to enable more powerful masscalculations to use for flexible cities and datas.
 GP2 can thus be ran any where where there is OSM road network and exposure data available.
 The source has been written from scratch, excluding some functionalities from the original Green Paths.

-See also the `Green Paths Web GUI < https://green-paths.web.app/?map=streets>`
+See also the `Green Paths Web GUI https://green-paths.web.app/?map=streets`

 .. note:: GP2 is using patched forks from r5 modified fork `R5_GP2 https://github.com/DigitalGeographyLab/r5/tree/gp2` and r5py modified fork `R5_GP2 https://github.com/DigitalGeographyLab/r5py_gp2`.